tdvne/CommandCooldown/README.md

 # CommandCooldown
-A simple command cooldown plugin.
+A simple spigot/bukkit plugin to add command cooldowns.